 The carry bags in this review range from 2.8 to 6lbs.
 This sounds like a large range, but in fact this is less than most clubs you’ll end up carrying in said bag.
 Instead you want to consider how the straps fit and where you put extra mass into your bag.

 If you can get the bag fitting snugly to your back, you’ll create less torque (load) on your spine.
-Also, weight put furthest away from your body centre (loading 3 sets of water-proofs into the main pocket) will considerably effect how heavy the carry bag feels to carry.
+Also, weight put furthest away from your body centre (loading 3 sets of water-proofs into the main pocket) will considerably affect how heavy the carry bag feels to carry.

 Best golf bags – Summary